-Pound for pound, these cuts are usually less expensive than things like steaks and short ribs.
+Pound for pound, stew meat is a lot cheaper than pricy cuts, like steaks and short ribs.
 This is because they take a little more effort on the part of the home cook to turn them into something tasty.
-But with a little know-how, accomplishing this feat is not hard at all:
+But with a little know-how, accomplishing this feat is not hard at all.

-- Sear the Meat Very Well: Searing meat takes a long time and it's tempting to skip it.
+Searing meat takes a long time and it's tempting to skip it.
 Don't.
-Searing those cubes of meat until they develop a dark brown crust on the bottoms and a sticky "fond" starts to glaze over the bottom of the pan are both key to creating the kind of rich, caramelized flavors that make stews irresistibly good.
+Searing the meat until it develops a dark brown crust on the bottoms and a sticky "fond" starts to glaze over the bottom of the pan are both key to creating the kind of rich, caramelized flavors that make stews irresistibly good.

-- Wait to Add Acid: In a marinade, an acid can help a tough cut become tender, but in a slow-cooking stew, too much of an acidic ingredient can actually make the meat take longer to become tender.
-I picked up this tip from a chef a few years back and have found my stews and braises to be much improved ever since!
+In a marinade, an acid can help a tough cut become tender, but in a slow-cooking stew, too much of an acidic ingredient can actually make the meat take longer to become tender.
+I picked up this tip from a chef a few years back and have found my stews and braises to be much improved ever since.
 I find that some wine to deglaze is fine, but I wait to add things like tomatoes until closer to the end of cooking.